LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Continuous Integration (CI) Testing
 ************************************

-.. important:: * All CI test checks must pass before a pull request can be
+.. important:: * All CI checks must pass before a pull request can be merged.
-                 merged.
-               * The status (pass/fail and run) for all checks can be viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.
+               * The status (run and pass/fail) for all checks can be viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.